Sparse Feature Circuits: Discovering and Editing Interpretable Causal Graphs in Language Models: Application: Removing unintended signals from a classifier without disambiguating labels

 \section{Application: Removing unintended signals from a classifier without disambiguating labels}

 NN classifiers often rely on unintended signals---e.g., spurious features.
-Nearly all prior work on this problem relies on access to \textit{disambiguating labeled data} in which unintended signals are less predictive of labels than intended ones.
+Nearly all prior work on mitigating this problem relies on access to \textit{disambiguating labeled data} in which unintended signals are less predictive of labels than intended ones.
 However, some tasks have structural properties which disallow this assumption.
 For example, inputs for different classes might come from different data sources \citep{Zech_2018}.
 Additionally, some have raised concerns \citep{ngo2024alignment,casper2023open} that sophisticated LMs trained with human feedback \citep{christiano2023deep} in settings with easy-to-hard domain shift \citep{burns2023weaktostrong,hase2024unreasonable} will be misaligned because, in these settings, ``overseer approval'' and ``desirable behavior'' are equally predictive of training reward labels.
 More fundamentally, the problem with unintended signals is that they are \emph{unintended}---not they are insufficiently predictive---and we would like our methods to reflect this.

-We thus propose Spurious Human-interpretable Feature Trimming (\shift{}), where a human changes the generalization of a classifier by editing its feature circuit.
+We thus propose Spurious Human-interpretable Feature Trimming (\shift{}), where a human inspects a classifier's feature circuit and removes features which they judge to be task-irrelevant.
 We show that \shift{} removes sensitivity to unintended signals without access to disambiguating labeled data, or even without knowing what the signals are ahead of time.

 \textbf{Method.} Suppose we are given labeled training data $\mathcal{D} = \{(x_i, y_i)\}$; an LM-based classifier $C$ trained on $\mathcal{D}$; and SAEs for various components of $C$.
-To perform \shift{}, we: \begin{enumerate}[noitemsep,partopsep=0pt,topsep=0pt] \item Apply the methods from \S\ref{sec:circuit-discovery-methods} to compute a feature circuit that explains $C$'s accuracy on inputs $(x,y)\sim\mathcal{D}$ (e.g., using metric $m = -\log C(y|x)$). \item Manually inspect and evaluate for task-relevancy each feature in the circuit from Step 1. \item Ablate from $M$ features judged to be task-irrelevant to obtain a classifier $C'$. \item (Optional) Further fine-tune $C'$ on data from $\mathcal{D}$. \end{enumerate} Step 3 removes the classifier's dependence on unintended signals we can identify, but may disrupt performance for the intended signal.
+To perform \shift{}, we: \begin{enumerate}[noitemsep,partopsep=0pt,topsep=0pt] \item Apply the methods from \S\ref{sec:circuit-discovery-methods} to compute a feature circuit that explains $C$'s accuracy on inputs $(x,y)\sim\mathcal{D}$ (e.g., using metric $m = -\log C(y|x)$). \item Manually inspect and evaluate for task-relevancy each feature in the circuit from Step 1. \item Ablate from $C$ features judged to be task-irrelevant to obtain a classifier $C'$. \item (Optional) Further fine-tune $C'$ on data from $\mathcal{D}$. \end{enumerate} Step 3 removes the classifier's dependence on unintended signals we can identify, but may disrupt the classifier's performance for the intended signal.
 Step 4 can be used to restore some performance.

 \textbf{Experimental setup.} We illustrate \shift{} using the Bias in Bios dataset (BiB; \citealp{arteaga-etal-2019-bias}).
 BiB consists of professional biographies, and the task is to classify an individual's profession based on their biography.
 BiB also provides labels for a spurious feature: gender.
 We subsample BiB to produce two sets of labeled data: \begin{itemize}[noitemsep,topsep=0pt,partopsep=0pt] \item The \textbf{ambiguous set}, consisting of bios of male professors (labeled 0) and female nurses (labeled 1). \item The \textbf{balanced set}, consisting of an equal number of bios for male professors, male nurses, female professors, and female nurses.
 These data carry \textbf{profession labels} (the intended signal) and \textbf{gender labels} (the unintended signal). \end{itemize} The \textbf{ambiguous set} represents a worst-case scenario: the unintended signal is perfectly predictive of training labels.
 Given only access to the \textbf{ambiguous set}, our task is to produce a \textbf{profession} classifier which is accurate on the \textbf{balanced set}.